r01k/ha_sunsa/README.md

    This is an issue being investigated by Sunsa.
 They plan on rolling out a firmware update that will add a configurable temperature sensor offset to permit manual adjustments.
-- *The light sensor of wand is not added to Home Assistant.*
+- *The light sensor of the wands is not added to Home Assistant.*
    For now the light sensor has not been activated by Sunsa in the wands equipped with it.
    The sensor will be turned on with upcoming firmware.